Arnold Bernstein

 Arnold Bernstein (23 January 1888, in Breslau, Silesia, German Empire – March 1971 in Ocean Ridge, Florida, U.S.) was a German-American shipowner and pioneer of transatlantic car transport, which he revolutionised since he was transporting cars without boxing them up in wooden crates as was usual before and was thus able to reduce freight rates.
-When the 1929 Great Depression made the use of 'swimming garages' impractical, Bernstein then turned his cargo ships into passenger ships, with just one travel class, which he called tourist class, rather than the three that were usual.
+When the 1929 Great Depression made the use of 'swimming garages' impractical, Bernstein then turned his cargo ships into passenger ships, with just one travel class, which he called tourist class, rather than two or three that were more usual.
 One of the first Jewish 'merchant princes', he was one of the victims of the Nazi appropriation policies.

 Early life

 The eldest son of the Jewish businessman Max Bernstein and his wife Franziska Altmann, Arnold Bernstein was born 23 January 1888 in Breslau, capital city of the Prussian province of Silesia (today Wrocław, Poland).
 He had three sisters, Else, Alice, and Rose.
 Arnold considered himself to be a lazy student contrary to the values of his family.
 His primary education ended by age 14 and his attitude began to change when he apprenticed to his father in 1902.
 By the age of 21, he had adopted his father's culture of a strict work ethic and honor code for business which he carried in 1909 to the Hanseatic port city of Hamburg.

 He fought in the German artillery during the First World War, rising from sergeant to captain, but he was not allowed into the Officer Corps because he was Jewish.
 He fought in battles at Noyon, Ypres, and at the Somme, and was awarded the Iron Cross first class.